designstem/projects/rgblamp/step1_research.md

 Flying west is less tiring than flying east. **Why is that?
 Try to find it out!**

-This airplane shows blueish light<br>to keep you more awake in order to abate your jetlag. **Why does blue light keep you awake and yellow light makes you sleepy?
-Find out!**
+This airplane shows blueish light<br>to keep you more awake in order to abate your jetlag. <br> **Why does blue light keep you awake and yellow light make you sleepy? <br> Find out!**

 </div></center>